 stakeholder-Any person or organization with an interest in or affected by future activities impacting cleanup of the site.
-Stakeholders may include representatives from Federal agencies, State agencies, Congress, Native American Tribes, unions, educational groups, industry, environmental groups, other groups, and members of the general public.
+Stakeholders may include representatives from Federal and state agencies, Congress, American Indian Tribal governments, unions, educational groups, industry, environmental groups, other groups, and members of the general public.